dracorp/vimrc-old/README.md

     `git clone http://github.com/dracorp/vimrc.git`

-    or download the plain source only (but you can't use git submodule):
+    or download the plain source only (but then you will not be able to use git submodule):

     `wget -qO - http://github.com/dracorp/vimrc/tarball/master | tar -xzvf -`